 Financial Markets Summary

-- Real estate remains attractive.
+- Various housing reports for January will be released during the week.
+Reports have and are being looked at closely by market pundits in anticipation of a stronger housing market in the future.
+Real estate remains attractive.
 The rally from the 2009-2011 lows might have been just the first phase in a multi-year upwards cycle.

 Sources: bankrate.com, bloomberg.com, briefing.com, Dow Jones News, Financial Times, finviz.com, Investor's Business Daily, marketwatch.com, seekingalpha.com, Thomson Reuters/First Call, U.S. Dept of Treasury, yahoo.com and individual company web sites and press releases.
 Leonetti & Associates, LLC views or opinions are as of a certain date and subject to change without notice.
 The material contained herein is for informational purposes only and obtained from sources we consider reliable.
 We make no guarantee as to its accuracy or completeness.
 References to specific securities and industries/sectors should not be considered recommendations to buy or sell any security or advisory service.
 Past performance is not a guarantee of future results.